-The following people were booked into the Carson City Jail.
-All suspects are innocent until proved guilty in court.
+The following people were booked into Carson City Jail over the weekend.
+All are innocent until proved guilty in court.